English Language and Linguistics Courses

 Level 4000HM coded courses carry 5 units each (for Cohort 2020 and before).

-For more details on the courses below, consult CANVAS or contact the course lecturer.
+For more information on the courses below, please consult Canvas or contact the course lecturer.

 Leslie LEE